Eurasian sparrowhawk: Distribution and habitat

+Behaviour and ecology

 Diet and predation

 The Eurasian sparrowhawk is a major predator of smaller woodland birds, though only 10% of its hunting attacks are successful.
 It hunts by surprise attack, using hedges, tree-belts, copses, orchards and other cover near woodland areas; its choice of habitat is dictated by these requirements.
 It also makes use of gardens in built-up areas, taking advantage of the prey found there.

 It waits, hidden, for birds to come near, then breaks cover and flies out fast and low.
 A chase may follow, with the hawk even flipping upside-down to grab the victim from below or following it on foot through vegetation.
 It can "stoop" onto prey from a great height.
 Ian Newton describes seven modes of hunting used by Eurasian sparrowhawks: